-Provided that the forum occurs on a regular basis, it will serve as a constant reminder to maintain your competitive intelligence.
+Provided that the forum occurs regularly, it will serve as a constant reminder to maintain your competitive intelligence.

 How to Plug the Tough Holes

 Take the set of sales presentations that you already use to articulate your advantages and value proposition.
 This will be your starting point.
-Make sure that these presentations are very specific about how you are different from the competition.
-Instead of going “vague” in places where you don’t have sufficient data about your competitor, stay very specific, and use your best guess to describe your competitor’s capability.
+Make sure that these presentations are precise about how you are different from the competition.
+In places where you do not have sufficient data, resist the urge to go “vague.”
+Instead, use your best guess to describe your competitor’s capability in precise terms.